-A visual diary is used to document research, idea development of media trials, discussion of artworks and evaluation of processes.
+A visual diary is used to explore and document research, idea development of media trials, engage in the discussion of artworks and evaluation of processes.

-Students in Year 8 Art explore Art History and various artists relevant to their work at a greater depth, and are encouraged to share ideas with others while working collaboratively
+Our Students in Year 8 Art explore and investigate Art History and various artists relevant to their work at a greater depth, and are encouraged reflect upon and to share ideas with others while working collaboratively.